roninoss/create-expo-stack/.changeset/strong-pumpkins-exercise.md

 'create-expo-stack': patch
 ---

-fix: peer dep errors when using npm and expo 52
+fix: compatibility with expo 52 and react navigation 7